myralabs/pymyra/tutorial/README.md

 do the meeting with Jane at 1pm instead	modify switch the 1:1 to 9am on tuesday	modify
 ```
 The model was pretrained for the `create` and `cancel` intents; now, we'll upload and train the model ourselves to add the `modify` intent.
 To do so, go to the "Intent Models" section of the Myra dashboard.

 * Create a new model named `tutorial_botv2` and click the green plus icon.
-* Upload `botv2_train.tsv` into the Train section and `botv2_test.tsv` into the Test section, and hit Save and Train.
+* Upload `botv2_train.tsv` into the Train section and `botv2_test.tsv` into the Test section, and hit Save and then Train.
 * The model will take a few minutes to train.
 Once the status says 'Ready', copy the intent model's ID over to `INTENT_MODEL_ID` in `tutorial.py`.

 ### Add modify to the bot
 Create a new entry in `self.intent_map` in the `Actions` class: